wyattowalsh/data-science-notes/README.md

 Check out the [`issues`](https://github.com/wyattowalsh/data-science-notes/issues) tab to see where you can help out!
 Right now, basics across the different subjects are being added, but anything on the topic of *data science* is welcome!

 The [`discussions`](https://github.com/wyattowalsh/data-science-notes/discussions) tab has a few threads that could be interesting to check out.
-This note project as well as the greater MakeUseofData project are quite open-ended so creative suggestions for possible content are warlmly welcomed.
+This note project as well as the greater MakeUseofData project are quite open-ended so creative suggestions for possible content are warmly welcomed.

 ![](site_preview.gif)